 Some Useful Facts

 The entrance fee is a mere $6 USD (approx 24,400 CR) and you are provided an audio guide.
-Entrance fee’s for S-21/Tuol Sleng Genocide Museum are $5 USD without an audio guide and $8 USD with one.
-I highly recommend coughing up the few extra bucks for the audio guide.
+Entrance fees for S-21/Tuol Sleng Genocide Museum are $5 USD without an audio guide and $8 USD with one.
+I highly recommend you cough up the few extra bucks for the audio guide.

 My heart was burdened with such horrendous stories of fear, torture, and death.
 But it wasn’t only the past that was making me feel sticky and dismal, it was also the present state of things.
 Human trafficking of the innocent, of the helpless, of children.
 It was the knowing.
-It reached so far down into the depths of me, I didn’t know how I would ever dislodge it.
-It stuck to me like a wet filthy rag, leaving a residue which seemed so permanent, no matter how hard I tried to shake it.
+For me, it reached so far down into the depths, I didn’t know how I would ever dislodge it.
+It stuck to me like a wet filthy rag.
+It left a residue which seemed so permanent, no matter how hard I tried to shake it.

 I stood on the beaches of Sihanoukville overlooking the Gulf of Thailand.
-I felt the sand between my toes, listened to the seabirds chatting and tried to drink in every beautiful color the sunset had streaked across the sky.
-I was moved and I was grateful, I was heartbroken and I was full.
+The sand between my toes felt nice.
+I listened to the seabirds chatting and tried to drink in every beautiful color the sunset had streaked across the sky.
+I felt moved and I felt grateful.
+But I was also heartbroken and full.
 So full of appreciation for this life.
 And so determined to live it.